renpy/renpy/sphinx/source/screens.rst

     this displayable and its children.

 `style_group`
-    An alias for `style_prefix`, used in older version of Ren'Py.
+    An alias for `style_prefix`, used in older versions of Ren'Py.

 `style_suffix`
     Specifies the suffix that is combined with the `style_prefix` to